-If you’ve watched a product launch from one of the technology giants such as Apple, Microsoft or Google in the past two years, you would be hard-pressed not to have heard of machine learning.
+If you’ve watched a product launch from any of the big technology giants in the past two years, you would be hard-pressed not to have heard of machine learning.

 In addition to Artificial Reality or Augmented Reality, it’s currently one of the biggest buzzwords in the IT world.